matic0209/artemis/crates/strategies/opensea-sudo-arb/README.md

-# Opensea Sudo Arb
+# Opensea Sudo Arb ✅ Alloy-Powered

-A strategy implementing atomic, cross-market NFT arbitrage between Seaport and Sudoswap.
+A strategy implementing atomic, cross-market NFT arbitrage between Seaport and Sudoswap using the modern Alloy Ethereum SDK.
 At a high level, we listen to a stream of new seaport orders, and compute whether we can atomically fulfill the order and sell the NFT into a sudoswap pool while making a profit.

+**Migration Status**: ✅ **Complete** - Fully migrated from ethers-rs to Alloy with enhanced performance and modern contract bindings.

 ## Strategy